zaxtronixz/hello-world/readme.txt

 Hello !
-// Rational thinking is no longer rationnal //
+// Rational thinking is no longer rational //
+// people no longer have it //